‘Tom Clancy’s The Division’ Year 2 Mock-Up Displays 1.7, 1.8 And 2017 Expansions

 This seems to tie into the The Division 1.8 “Arsenal” mock-up when it comes to dynamic missions and dealing with weather.
 It seems the idea of unpredictability of gaming elements could contribute to this.
 The 1.7 “Isolation” title has that Survival feel to it considering the feeling of “isolation” in that branch of The Division.
 So perhaps it’s a mode where you are on your own and not teamed up with anyone else?

 That said, it appears that Ubisoft is steering away from a narrative type to more of a player-controlled type of environment.
 Not unlike Fallout 4 where it all depends on where you personally take the story.
 This is also not unlike those 80s “Choose Your Own Adventure” books that probably predicated the idea of choice in stories.
-This bodes into the mantra of the newer Open World gaming genres currently on the rise and hopefully The Division Year Two content will play into this.
+This bodes into the mantra of the newer Open World gaming genres currently on the rise and hopefully, The Division Year Two content will play into this.

 Tom Clancy's The Division – https://t.co/N8YoxgECjR#TomClancys #TheDivision #обзор #геймплей #игрок #команда pic.twitter.com/CVlMygeFFH